project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 ### Cordova-plugin-sunbirdsplash
 This plugin displays and hides a splash screen during application launch.
 To change the splash screen and splash image, go to sunbird-mobile/resources/android/splash and update the **drawable-ldpi-splash.png**

-To update your required splash.png file and sunbird-mobile/resources/android/icon update **drawable-ldpi-icon.png ** to your required **icon.png file ** in resource folder and  run **ionic cordova run android** and this generate the resource files for this platform and splash image and splash screen automatically changes and is added in config.xml file.
+To update your required splash.png file and sunbird-mobile/resources/android/icon update **drawable-ldpi-icon.png ** to your required **icon.png file ** in resource folder and  run **ionic cordova run android**.
+This generates the resource files for this platform and splash image and splash screen automatically changes and is added in config.xml file.

 **App Name** is in **sunbird.properties**, change the app name to required name